RRahulKrishnan/Xploit/README.md

 * Keep the code structured and indented.
 * Do not copy the code and run it locally.
 * It usually takes some time for the changes to be made on the live website.
-* Do not share the link to the website with anyone outside the cyber club space
+* Do not share the link to the website with anyone outside the cyber club space.

 Have fun modifying and adding in more tools and functions

 "You can have access to the code and the assets to the webpage in the master branch of the repo"

 MAIN -----------------------------------------------------------------------------------> MASTER